popphp/docs/user_guide/views.rst

 The most common is as a string in the application's database that gets passed in to the view's constructor.
 But, you can store them in a text-based file, such as ``index.html`` or ``template.txt``, and the view constructor will detect that and grab the string contents from that template file.
-This will be applicable when we cover includes and inheritance, and you need to be able to reference other string-based templates outside of the main one currently being used by the view object.
+This will be applicable when we cover **includes** and **inheritance**, as you will need to be able to reference other string-based templates outside of the main one currently being used by the view object.

 Stream Syntax
 -------------